-A consortium of small business support providers, led by business support group Newable, and including Enterprise Nation and the Association of Business Mentors has won grant funding to deliver the next phase of the Government’s flagship Help to Grow Management initiative to help the UK’s small businesses raise productivity.
+A consortium of small business support providers, led by business support group Newable, and including Enterprise Nation and the Association of Business Mentors has won grant funding to deliver the next phase of the Government’s flagship Help to Grow: Management Course to help the UK’s small businesses raise productivity.

-Small business support platform Enterprise Nation, Newable and the Association of Business Mentors have together secured a grant from the Department for Business, Energy and Industrial Strategy (BEIS) to develop a network of business leaders and experts who will share their skills and experience with firms on the training and development programme.
+Small business support platform Enterprise Nation, Newable and the Association of Business Mentors have together secured a grant from the Department for Business, Energy and Industrial Strategy (BEIS) to develop a network of business leaders and experts who will share their skills and experience through one-to-one mentoring with firms on the training and development course.

-The Help to Grow Management scheme was launched by Chancellor Rishi Sunak in August 2021, with the long-term target of reaching 30,000 businesses with leadership support.
+The Help to Grow: Management Course was launched by the government in August 2021, with the long-term target of reaching 30,000 businesses with leadership support.

-So far, that has delivered a heavily-discounted 12-week course via more than 50 business schools, which is open to businesses with five or more employees.
-The next phase will give eligible small firms access to free one-to-one mentoring from experienced leaders to help take their business to the next level.
+The next phase will give eligible small firms access to free one-to-one mentoring from experienced leader to help take their business to the next level.

 The mentoring scheme

-The Enterprise Nation support platform that is being deployed matches thousands of small business owners to support each day and Help to Grow Management will leverage smart technology and data to specifically match small business owners to mentors across the UK based on region, sector, and support need.
-Help to Grow mentees will have the ability to track progress through their personalised dashboard, as well as receive tailored actions and recommendations on a daily basis.
+The Enterprise Nation support platform that is being deployed matches thousands of small business owners to support each day and the Help to Grow: Management Course will leverage smart technology and data to specifically match small business owners to mentors across the UK based on region, sector, and support need.
+The Help to Grow mentees will have the ability to track progress through their personalised dashboard, as well as receive tailored actions and recommendations on a daily basis.

 Chris Manson, CEO of Newable, who leads the consortium’s bid, said: